 According to the National Institutes of Health, anabolic steroids are a synthetic form of testosterone that individuals often use to increase their athletic enactment or improve their appearance.

 An estimated ten million Americans abuse anabolic steroids, including men and women.
 Some students begin as early as 13 years of age.
-Many excuse their usage by claiming that the drug’s muscle-building advantages exceed any worries about its side effects, which they believe are minor.
+Many excuse their usage by claiming the drug’s muscle-building advantages exceed any worries about its side effects, which they believe are minor.
 These individuals, on the other hand, are grossly ignorant.

 You may be aware that the medicine has the potential to cause violent behavior, which is referred to as “roid anger.”
 Though, steroid abuse may result in other behavioral changes as well, such as anxiety and moods of extreme unrest, among other things.